kirbycool/thanx-docs/source/includes/users/_update.md

       "month": 8,
       "day": 14
     },
-    "gender": "unknown"
+    "gender": "unknown",
+    "zip_code": "12345"
   }
 }
 ```

 This endpoint updates the specified user's information. **Note** The user's phone
 number is **not** gathered by Thanx with the permission to use it for marketing.

 ### HTTP Request